plausible/docs/docs/discourse-integration.md

 * Click 'Install' and then 'Create New +'.
 Give it a friendly name like 'Plausible Analytics', make sure the Type shows 'Component', and click 'Create'.

 * For the 'Include Component...' section, click the 'Add All Themes' button to ensure that this tracker is enabled across all themes.
-However, you may have themes that you don't want to track (maybe a special theme for Admins) in which case you can use the drop-down to select the specfic themes where you want the Plausible script added.
+However, you may have themes that you don't want to track (maybe a special theme for Admins) in which case you can use the drop-down to select the specific themes where you want the Plausible script added.

 * Then click on the 'Edit CSS/HTML' button.
 Make sure you're in the 'Common' section (not 'Desktop' or 'Mobile').
 Go to the `<head>` section (not the 'header' but the 'head') and paste in your Plausible Analytics script tag.